magento/merchdocs/src/system/data-transfer-configurable-products.md

     ![System message - file is valid]({% link images/images/data-transfer-configurable-product-import-validation-results.png %}){: .zoom}
     _Validation Results_

-1. When the import is complete, click the **Cache Management** link in the message at the top of the page and refresh all invalid caches.
+1. When the import is complete, click **Cache Management** in the message at the top of the page and refresh all invalid caches.

     The new product variations are now available in the catalog from the Admin and in the storefront.
 In this example, the hoodie is now available in size XXL for all colors.